Singapore Market ends lower

-Jardine Matheson Holdings, was the top performer among Singapore's blue-chip stocks, gaining 2.5% to US$48.52.
-At the bottom of the table was DFI Retail Group, which fell 3.2% to US$2.41.
+DFI Retail Group, was the top performer among Singapore's blue-chip stocks, gaining 2.5% to US$2.43.
+At the bottom of the table was Jardine Matheson Holdings, which fell 2.2% to US$47.73.

 Powered by Capital Market - Live News